GluuFederation/flex/docs/install/vm-install/rhel.md

 # Install Gluu Flex On Red Hat EL

-This is a step-by-step guide for installation and uninstallation of Gluu Flex on Ubuntu Linux.
+This is a step-by-step guide for installation and uninstallation of Gluu Flex on Red Hat Enterprise Linux.

 ## Prerequisites
 - Ensure that the OS platform is one of the [supported versions](./vm-requirements.md#supported-versions)